aeri/Florae/README.md

 # About

-Florae is a free application that will allow you to keep track of the care of your flowers and plants while respecting your freedom and privacy.
+Florae is a free application that will allow you to keep track of the care of your plants while respecting your freedom and privacy.

 ## Why plants?